itsalwaysbenny/google-homepage/README.md

 12/5/21
 I was trying to style the google search bar and buttons to add in the maagnifying glass in the search bar.
 I have also changed the upper and lower links to header and footer, but now I need to figure out how to keep the styling.

+13/5/21
+I have changed some things in sizing and alignment using vw instead of px or percentages.
+Overall  am pretty happy with how it looks I will spend some time next time trying to get the magnifying glass into the search bar and if not try to get some help with it.